A simple tutorial for creating an herb container garden at home so you will have herbs to enjoy and cook with all year long.

 We usually keep a kitchen garden full of herbs right near our back porch.
 That way we can run outside easily to clip off a few bits while we are cooking.
-This year, our gardens are in limbo as we are planning some landscaping in our yard (more to come on that!)
+At times our gardens are in limbo while we are doing landscaping or remodeling.
 But I can’t be without my herbs all summer – especially my basil for making pesto!
-So I created a few pots of herbs to keep on my porch instead.
+So then, I create a few pots of herbs to keep on my porch instead.

 Container gardens are a perfect solution if you don’t have the yard space for a garden.
 They are easy to make and easy to move around.
 If you don’t have enough sun in any particular spot, you can move the pots to follow whatever sun you do have.
 At the end of your outdoor growing season, try your luck at bringing perennial herbs indoors.